Tool¶

 .build();

-Tool Registration¶
+Tool Types¶

-@Tool(description = "Calculate the sum of two numbers")
+@Tool(description = "Calculate sum of two numbers")

 public int add(